camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 ##### Replication Factor

-You can change the replication factor for all partitons by specifying the request parameter `replicationFactor`.
-If not specified, replication factor remains unchanged.
+The replication factor for all partitions can be changed with the `replicationFactor` request parameter.
+If not specified, the replication factor remains unchanged.

 The new replicas will be assigned to the brokers based on the round robin partition distribution strategy.

 ```
 curl --request POST 'http://localhost:9600/actuator/cluster/brokers?replicationFactor=4' \